home0-xyz/licensing/README.md

-# Home0's Licensing Approach: Seizing the Digital Commons for Housing Justice 🏠✊
+# The People's License: How Home0 Uses PPL to Democratize Housing Transactions 🏠✊

 At Home0, we're not just creating AI tools – we're lighting a fire under the broken real estate system. 🔥 That's why we've adopted the Peer Production License (PPL) – a radical license for a radical mission.